In May 2017, it was announced that the NIHB program was going to cover the costs for Mifegymiso for eligible First Nations and Inuit individuals.

 3. Mandate cultural safety training for all people associated with the delivery of health care services.

-4. Ensure the appropriate and timely funding of health care services delivered via the FNIB so people can access all services available to people covered by provincial and territorial health insurance.
+4. Ensure the appropriate and timely funding of health care services delivered via the FNIHB so people can access all services available to people covered by provincial and territorial health insurance.

 5. Support the creation of Indigenous directed, and Indigenous-led health and health related services.